ginigangadharan/terraform-iac-usecases/terraform-aws-ansible-lab/README.md

 - A new Security Group will be created as `ansible-lab-security-group` (which will be destroyed when you do `terraform destroy` together with all other resources)
 - All Nodes will be configured with ssh access.
 - All Nodes will be installed with ansible, git, vim and other necessary packages.
-- Uncomment `# sudo yum update -y` in `user-data.sh` if you need to update the nodes with latest updates.
+- Uncomment `# sudo yum update -y` in `user-data-*.sh` if you need to update the nodes with latest updates.

 # How to use this repository
-## Installing Terraform
+## Step 1.
+Install Terraform

 If you haven't yet, [Download](https://www.terraform.io/downloads.html) and [Install](https://learn.hashicorp.com/tutorials/terraform/install-cli) Terraform.

-## Configure AWS Credential
+## Step 2.
+Configure AWS Credential

 Refer [AWS CLI Configuration Guide](https://github.com/ginigangadharan/vagrant-iac-usecases#aws-setup) for details.

-## Create SSH Keys to Access the ec2 instances
+## Step 3.
+Create SSH Keys to Access the ec2 instances

 If you have existing keys, you can use that; otherwise create new ssh keys.